-- These are five-year, renewable bonds.
-You’ll get a fixed interest payment every year.
+- These were five-year bonds giving a fixed interest payment every year.
 (Children’s Bonds were previously known as Children’s Bonus Bonds which had an annual fixed rate of interest plus a fixed and guaranteed bonus payment if you held the bond for the full five years.
 There is no longer a bonus payment, hence the name change).

-- Interest payments are fixed.
-So when you buy the bonds, you’ll know in advance exactly how much they’ll grow during the term.
+- Interest payments were fixed.
+So when you bought the bonds, you’d know in advance exactly how much they would grow during the term.

-- Only parents, guardians and (great) grandparents can buy these bonds for anyone under 16.
-A parent or guardian gets control until the child turns 16 (or the first five-year anniversary after the child’s 16th birthday).
+- Only parents, guardians and (great) grandparents could buy these bonds for anyone under 16.
+A parent or guardian had control until the child turned 16 (or the first five-year anniversary after the child’s 16th birthday).

-- When the five-year term is up, you can either cash in or reinvest the bonds for another five years at a new interest rate.
-You can keep reinvesting until the child turns 16.
+- When the five-year term was up, you could either cash in or reinvest the bonds for another five years at a new interest rate.
+You could keep reinvesting until the child turns 16.
 The bonds finally mature when they reach the first five-year anniversary on or after the child’s 16th birthday.
 After that, the bonds stop earning interest.

 - The penalty for cashing in early is equivalent to 90 days’ interest on the amount cashed in.